When you take on a small apartment, it doesn’t have to feel cramped or closed in.

-It might be the case that simply reorganising the space will help to make it feel bigger – for example, making use of wall space for custom-built storage designs and turning old pantries or fireplaces into features.
+It might be the case that simply reorganizing the space will help to make it feel bigger – for example, making use of of coat stands, using wall space for custom-built storage designs, and turning old pantries or fireplaces into features.

 For the best advice out there, we asked the team behind Such & Such – online source for designer homeware, and they gave us these practical ideas to design your humble abode.